Create an Interactive Narrative Using the Live Editor

 Use equations to describe the underlying mathematics.

-Include images to illustrate important points.
+Use images to illustrate important points.

-Provide hyperlinks to background material.
+Add links to background material.

-Let the reader modify parameters and re-run the analysis.
+Use controls to modify parameters and re-run the analysis.

-Include plots for visualization.
+Plot data for visualization.

 Invite colleagues to extend your analysis.

 Include formatted text as part of the interactive narrative.
 Use bold, italic, and underlined text to highlight important words.
 Use bullets or numbers to format lists.

 Estimate the power output from a typical solar panel installation on a specific date, time, and location by calculating the following:

 Air mass and the solar radiation reaching the earth's surface

 Radiation on a solar panel given its position, tilt, and efficiency